 Use of Stock.
 We have utilized stock awards to complement stock options and other 2014 Plan awards as a basis for long-term equity incentive compensation.
 The Committee recognizes that competitive market practices have resulted in an increased use of restricted stock awards as a part of total executive compensation strategy.
-Our stock awards are intended to retain and motivate officers or employees, including NEOs, to seek to improve long-term stock market performance and to enhance shareholder value by placing a portion of their compensation at risk and directly tied to our stock price performance thereby aligning executives as a critical element of long-term compensation plan design.
+Our stock awards are intended to retain and motivate officers or employees, including NEOs, to seek to improve long-term stock market performance and to enhance shareholder value by placing a portion of their compensation at risk and directly tied to our stock price performance thereby aligning executives and shareholders' interests.
+The Committee believes that stock grants serve as a critical element of long-term compensation plan design.
 Stock awards provide for an effective recruitment and retention tool, inspire increased motivation by providing ownership, maintain motivation because of intrinsic value even during periods of stock price fluctuations and further align the interests of Management and the shareholders.